PoisonNinja/Hackintosh/README.md

 ## config.plist
 Download the config.final.plist from this repository, and copy it to /Volumes/EFI/EFI/CLOVER overwriting config.plist.
 You might want to generate a SMBIOS definition, as I stripped my personal stuff out from the one is this repository.

 Alternatively, you can copy the config.plist from the USB to the system EFI partition.
+Make sure to change the options to match config.final.plist in this repo.

 Again, if you have not already, generate a SMBIOS definition and add it to config.plist.